ebidel/polymer-gmail/README.md

 **Note**: the app is *read only* despite what the permissions popup says.
 Also, most of the buttons don't do anything.
 There's a lot of missing functionality.

+#### Testing

+Hitting http://localhost:8080?debug will bypass Google Sign-in and use mock data for threads.
+Under this testig mode, you will no see custom labels in the left nav or user profile images show up on threads.

 #### Future improvements

 - Caching API requests